pulak999/miso-hpml/pulak/qna/mps/mps_only_plan.md

 # The repository expects workloads in shared memory or specific location

 # Create scratch directory
+# Note: /scratch may not exist on Ubuntu by default - create it or use alternative location
 mkdir -p /scratch/$USER/miso_logs
+# Alternative: Use /tmp if /scratch doesn't exist
+# mkdir -p /tmp/$USER/miso_logs

 mkdir -p /tmp/mps_log

 # If you have workload data, copy it:
 # ./workloads/copy_memory.sh  # Modify paths if needed
 ```

+**Ubuntu Note**: The `/scratch` directory may not exist on standard Ubuntu installations.
+You can either:
+- Create it: `sudo mkdir -p /scratch && sudo chown -R $USER:$USER /scratch`
+- Or modify the codebase to use `/tmp` or another location (search for `/scratch/${USER}` in the codebase)

 ## Step 7: Create MPS-Only Run Script